noahgibbs/rails_ruby_bench/README.md

 # Install Docker, if you don't have it
 wget -qO- https://get.docker.com/ | sh

-# Clone discourse_docker into a location of your choice - we'll use /var/discourse
+# Clone discourse_docker into a location of your choice - we'll use ~/src/discourse for the examples
-mkdir /var/discourse
+mkdir ~/src/discourse_docker
-git clone https://github.com/discourse/discourse_docker.git /var/discourse
+git clone https://github.com/discourse/discourse_docker.git ~/src/discourse_docker
-cd /var/discourse
+cd ~/src/discourse_docker

 # You can ignore email and domain setup if you're just using Discourse for RRB

 # Copy app.yml into place instead of running discourse-setup
-cp ~/src/rails_ruby_bench/docker/app.yml /var/discourse/containers/
+cp ~/src/rails_ruby_bench/docker/app.yml ~/src/discourse_docker/containers/

 # Run the launcher
 sudo -s  # Needed by Docker
+# The prereqs check fails on standard MacOS Docker, which returns an incorrect root dir
-./launcher bootstrap app
+./launcher bootstrap app --skip-prereqs
 ./launcher start app

 # Don't worry about checking in the browser or making an admin account